 2.4.
 The applicability of any purchasing or other conditions of the client is expressly rejected.

 2.5.
 In the event of any provision of these general conditions proving to be invalid or being annulled, the remaining provisions of these general conditions will remain fully applicable.
-In that case The Trademark Office and the client will enter into consultation with a view to making agreement on the substitution of the invalid or annulled provisions with new ones that approach as closely as possible the purport and the tenor of the original ones.
+In that case Trademark Office B.V. and the client will enter into consultation with a view to making agreement on the substitution of the invalid or annulled provisions with new ones that approach as closely as possible the purport and the tenor of the original ones.

 Artikel 3.
 Offers and quotations

 3.1.
 All offers and quotations are subject to contract.

 3.2.
 Offers and quotations do not automatically apply to future orders.